Vinayak2805/Vinayak2805/README.md

 -  Play the snake, water, game which I made using python: https://github.com/Vinayak2805/SnakeWaterGunGame
 -  Visit a dummy food-ordering company's website which I made using html, css: https://vinayak2805.github.io/My-Meal/
 -  Visit a Moving-Car website which I made using html, css and css animations: https://vinayak2805.github.io/Car-Animation/
--  Visit a clone website of flipcart.com which I made using html and css.
+-  Visit a clone website of flipcart.com which I made using html and css: https://vinayak2805.github.io/Flipcart-Clone/
--